Bela Seshe: Off-shore release

 The film also had an off-shore release in UK, US and Singapore.
-'Belaseshe' is the first film to be released in Bangladesh under the import-export laws 2012-2015 of nations included in SAFTA.
+Bela Seshe is the first film to be released in Bangladesh under the import-export laws of 2012–2015 with nations included in SAFTA.

 Critical reception

-Shomini Sen of IBNLive reviewed "Director duo Nandita Roy, Shiboprasad Mukherjee deliver a poignant story of togetherness and the need to work hard on one's marriage in the Bengali film ‘Belaseshe’.
-Featuring veteran Bengali actors Soumitra Chatterjee and SwatilekhaSengupta in lead roles, the film perhaps churns out the best lessons on marriage in modern times."

-Arnab Banerjee of Hindustan Times reviewed "Storytellers – be it in novels or on celluloid- have often dwelled upon the demands of the institution of marriage or the mere strict commitment and adherence to the seven vows of marriage.
-Rarely have films explored the intricacies of a marital relationship, that too, in a marriage where more than trust, understanding or love, it is inter-dependence that defines the conjugal bond.
-'Belaseshe' is a Shiboprosad Mukherjee and Nandita Roy scripted and directed story of relationships that explores the niceties of an old couple and their married life, of their life-long companionship, of promises and expectations, and of course love."

-Sankhayan Ghosh of The Indian Express reviewed "Though the two (Soumitra Chatterjee and SwatilekhaSengupta) have put in consummate performances, the film has made a mark primarily due to its unusual story."
+Shomini Sen of IBNLive reviewed the story, describing it as a "poignant story of togetherness", while Arnab Banerjee of Hindustan Times reviewed that the overall story contained the "intricacies of a marital relationship".
+Sankhayan Ghosh of The Indian Express wrote that the "unusual story" of the film made it famous.

-'Belaseshe' has been one of the most critically acclaimed films of all time that has stayed alive with even the non-Bengali audience.

-Mr. Amitabh Bachchan tweeted and wrote in his blog about the film.
+Bela Seshe has been one of the most critically acclaimed films of all time.
+Amitabh Bachchan tweeted and wrote in his blog about the film.
 He even wrote an appreciation letter to Swatilekha Sengupta for her impactful performance in the film.

-Director Mahesh Bhatt was so moved by the film that he wanted to obtain the remake rights.
-Malayalam actor Madhavan Nair aka Madhuji also wanted to remake the film.

-Director Umesh Shukla, of '102 Not Out' fame, wanted to make the film in Gujarati.
+Director Mahesh Bhatt and actor Madhavan Nair were so moved by the film that they wanted to remake the film; director Umesh Shukla wanted to make the film in Gujarati.
 Veteran Marathi actors Ramesh Deo and Seema Deo wanted to remake the film in Marathi.

 Veteran actors Rishi Kapoor and Neetu Kapoor have also praised the film.

 Music

-For the first time composers Anindya Chattopadhyay and Anupam Roy collaborated in this film and the music became massively popular right from the day of its release, topping the chartbusters.
+For the first time, composers Anindya Chattopadhyay and Anupam Roy collaborated in this film and the music became massively popular right from the day of its release, topping the charts.

-‘O Thakur jeona bishorjon’ became the most popular song of 2015.
-This song by Upal Sengupta and Prashmita Paul is still popular.
+"O Thakur jeona bishorjon" by Upal Sengupta and Prashmita Paul became the most popular song of 2015.